Andrew-Atwater/Web-Scraping/README.md

 write-up.
 Create a bar plot to visualize the number of articles published in each year since 2023, and include the bar plot in your write-up.
 (f) What is the mean citation count of the articles for each publication year?
 Include your answer in your write-up.
-Create a bar plot to visualize the mean cita
+Create a bar plot to visualize the mean citation count of the articles for each publication year, and include the bar plot in your write-up.